"

 Unit 5: Conducting Independent Research

-38 Distinguishing Scholarly Journals from Other Periodicals
+38 Distinguishing Scholarly Journal Articles from Popular Articles

 Types of sources